About

 Federal Field Notes is a newsletter about digital transformation in the federal Government of Canada (GoC), drawn from first-hand experience (although very occasionally in the third person).
 It discusses digital government in Canada in a way that’s honest, insightful, and a little irreverent.
 Subscribe for occasional updates about interesting gov tech stuff.

-Federal Field Notes is the brainchild of Paul Craig, a Canadian civil servant whose friends are tired of hearing him whinge about his job after 3 beers, and who has always wanted to try writing in the third person.
+Federal Field Notes is the brainchild of Paul Craig, a former Canadian civil servant whose friends do not care about the subject matter of this newsletter.
+Paul has always wanted to try writing in the third person.

 Frequently Asked Questions